ahdee/StieglitzLab_Werner/README.md

 # Features
 ## Bulk RNAseq and scRNAseq:
-  + This repo is tailored to generate all the figures for RNAseq and scRNAseq for the manuscript
+  + There are two R markdowns to generate all figures pertaining to the RNAseq and scRNAseq for the manuscript.
+  + There is a single auxiliary script that will provide all the custom functions to run the above markdowns.
+  + Moreover, there is a single config file that provides the paths to all the necessary input files.
-  + NOTE, however, due to data sensitivity, all raw data must be downloaded as cited in the original manuscript.
-Preprocessed data can be provided upon request to the Stieglitz Lab.
+    + Please note that due to data sensitivity and licensing restrictions, we cannot provide all the files mentioned in this manuscript.
+Users must manually download these files using the source references provided here or in the manuscript.
+For example, all raw data must be downloaded as cited in the original manuscript.
+Preprocessed data can be requested from the Stieglitz Lab.
 # Data
 The dataset used for the Werner et al study can be accessed from the GEO SuperSeries under the accession number XXX.
 ### This SuperSeries is composed of the following SubSeries: